• Skip to primary navigation

 • In a large bowl, whisk together flour, baking soda, baking powder and salt.

-• In a medium bowl, combine eggs, egg yolk, sugar, melted butter, yogurt and vanilla and orange zest.
+• In a medium bowl, combine eggs, egg yolk, sugar, melted butter, milk, yogurt, vanilla, and orange zest.

 • Add the egg mixture to the dry ingredients and mix with a rubber spatula until just combined.
 Fold in the cranberries until evenly distributed.
 Batter will be lumpy, but that's ok.